Chart Color Schemes

 Dawesville shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 14.6%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.8%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 43.8% of residents aged 15+ holding such qualifications - advanced diplomas at 11.0% and certificates at 32.8%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.8%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.6%).
+Trade and technical skills are prevalent, with 43.8% of residents aged 15+ holding vocational credentials – advanced diplomas (11.0%) and certificates (32.8%).

 Frequently Asked Questions - Education